INM-6/nestrl-tutorial/README.rst

 [IDEA: build everything up from scratch, only introduce one new script at a time]

+before you start, please make sure to have all paths set correctly (see add_paths.sh)

 Example 0: Python to Python via ZeroMQ
 ---------------------------------------